Shihan150/iloscar/README.md

 <br>

 ### 0. Anaconda install
 Please refer to the [Anaconda_install.md](https://github.com/Shihan150/iloscar/blob/main/Anaconda_install.md) file for detailed instructions on installing Anaconda.
+Two options including Anaconda Distribution and Miniconda are provided in the tutorial.
 If you already have Anaconda installed, you can proceed to the next step.

 ### 1. Create a virtual environment and run the model